 Check your assessments, access Solar and get course information.

-Watch Executive Director Dr Michel Pimbert introduce the centre, the main themes of research and why the work being carried out by the CAWR team is vital for the future.
+Watch Executive Director Professor Michel Pimbert introduce the centre, the main themes of research and why the work being carried out by the CAWR team is vital for the future.

 The Centre for Agroecology, Water and Resilience (CAWR) is driving innovative, transdisciplinary research on the understanding and development of resilient food and water systems internationally.
 Read more